eclipse-efbt/efbt-website/markdown_content/user-guide/pull-request-creation-guide.md

 - **Collaborative Review Process**: Submit work for peer review and approval before integration
 - **Secure Development**: Work in isolated forks without affecting the main repository
 - **Automated Workflow**: One-click creation of forks, branches, and pull requests
-- **Compliance Tracking**: Maintain an audit trail of all regulatory data submissions

-This feature is essential for teams working on regulatory reporting projects, enabling multiple contributors to collaborate while maintaining data integrity and review processes.
+This feature is essential for teams working on a common and open ontology projects, enabling multiple contributors to collaborate while maintaining the integrity of ontology and review processes.

 ## Getting Started

 ### Prerequisites
 Before creating pull requests, ensure:
-- Database is initialized and contains processed data
+- Database is initialized and contains processed ontology
 - Configuration is saved and validated
 - GitHub personal access token with appropriate permissions
 - Access to the target GitHub repository